Want to attend AUArts but don’t quite meet our academic or English requirements? Artstream could be the choice for you.

 - Reduced course load of AUArts studio and Liberal Studies classes.

-Admission to the Artstream Program is based on an assessment of academic transcripts, a Statement of Intent, a portfolio, and, if necessary, an academic assessment conducted by Bow Valley College.
-In order to be considered for admission to the Artstream Program, applicants must be 18 years of age or older and have been out of school for at least one year.
+Admission to the Artstream Program is based on an assessment of academic transcripts, a Statement of Intent, a portfolio, and, if necessary, an academic assessment may be required.

-Applicants who hold a General Educational Development (GED), hold a High School Certificate, or did not graduate from high school, require an academic assessment conducted by Bow Valley College.
+Applicants who hold a General Educational Development (GED), hold a High School Certificate or did not graduate from high school, require an academic assessment.